Sázava (town): Administrative division

+Etymology

+The name was transferred to the settlement from the river Sázava.

 Geography

 Sázava is located about 18 km northeast of Benešov and 34 km southeast of Prague.
 It lies is a hilly landscape, the eastern part of the municipal territory belongs to the Benešov Uplands and the western part belongs to the Vlašim Uplands.
 Most of the built-up area is situated around bends of the Sázava River.

 History

 The settlement was founded around the Sázava Monastery, established in 1032 and destroyed in the Hussite Wars in 1421.
-The first written mention of the village near the monastery called Černé Budy, which is the oldest part of the town, is from 1053.
-The municipal name of Sázava is modern.
+Near the monastery was founded the village of Černé Budy, which is as old as the town proper.
+The first written mention of Sázava and Černé Budy is from 1053.